dotmesh-io/docs/hugo/content/references/cli.md

 Remote added.

 </pre></div>
+You can optionally specify a port if your remote cluster is not running on the default port (`32607`).

 You can get your Hub API key by browising to the [Settings/API Key](https://saas.dotmesh.io/ui/settings/apikey) page on the Hub.